 The Best Places to Visit in Cambridgeshire

-Cambridge may be all about walking the halls of university colleges and punting on the Cam – and that is, frankly, rather special – but there's a lot more to Cambridgeshire than that.
-Whether you’re in search of open countryside for taking long walks in, villages with cultural history and Pink Floyd songs written about them or an English country take on a Japanese sake brewery, of all things, our Plum Guide travel experts have you covered.
+Cambridge may be all about walking the halls of university colleges and punting on the Cam - and that is, frankly, rather special - but there's a lot more to Cambridgeshire than that.
+Whether you’re in search of open countryside for taking long walks in, villages with cultural history and Pink Floyd songs written about them, or an English country take on a Japanese sake brewery, we've got you covered.

-And why not make a whole weekend of it, by booking a Plum Guide home in Cambridgeshire?
-Our homes critics have professionally vetted each and every one – from the design to the practical details like water pressure – to make sure our listings contain only the top 3% of holiday rental homes.
-Either way – and without further ado – here are our expert tips for places to visit in Cambridgeshire.
+And why not make a whole weekend of it, by booking one of our exclusive Plum Guide homes in Cambridgeshire?
+Our homes critics have professionally vetted each and every one - from the design to the practical details like water pressure - to make sure our listings contain only the top 3% of holiday rental homes.
+Either way - and without further ado - here are our expert tips for places to visit in Cambridgeshire.

 England’s second-smallest city Ely has charm in spades, thanks to its impressive cathedral (conversely one of the country’s biggest) and its location on a picturesque stretch of river.
 In fact, many people head to Ely for its waterways: you can take a boat up the Rivers Cam and Great Ouse to get here from Cambridge, if you like.
 For more watery tranquility, the Roswell Pits Nature Reserve provides walking trails and a habitat for kingfishers.
 Ely’s cultural offerings include a stained-glass museum, Ely Museum, housed in the old gaol, Oliver Cromwell’s former home, and an old brewery on the riverside that’s now home to a small arts centre, the Babylon Gallery.
 Just outside Ely at Fordham Abbey Estate, you’ll find a brewery that actually has booze in, but not the kind you’d expect: the Dojima Sake Brewery is the first Japanese-owned sake brewery in the UK, and yes, they do offer tastings and tours.
 Wondering about the name Ely?
 It got it for its abundance of eels in medieval times - the trade made the Abbots of Ely quite wealthy back then.
 Ely’s eely past is honoured in its annual Eel Day festivities (yes, really).

-We know we said there was more to Cambridgeshire than Cambridge – and there is – but we couldn't write a list of places to visit in Cambridgeshire without mentioning the university city.
+We know we said there was more to Cambridgeshire than Cambridge - and there is - but we couldn't write a list of places to visit in Cambridgeshire without mentioning the university city.
 You'll find ample inspiration in institutions such as the Fitzwilliam Museum and Britain’s oldest university playhouse the ADC Theatre, where you might spot the stars of tomorrow (Emma Thompson, Ian McKellen and Stephen Fry all performed here as students).
 Explore the university’s colleges, and its Botanic Garden, before having an obligatory punting session on the River Cam.
-Cambridge is surprisingly green – so do take advantage of the river walks and enjoy the all-round bucolic feel here.
-It also makes a great base for exploring quieter villages and countryside around Cambridgeshire, and if you're thinking of staying here, Plum Guide’s Retroeur is located in the centre of town but has a contemporary country feel, with a farmhouse kitchen teamed with a palm-print wallpaper in the bedroom, while The Sketches has a clean, contemporary design with a charming conservatory and garden.
-For more Cambridge inspiration, see our list of things to do in Cambridge, and things to do in Cambridge with kids.
+Cambridge is surprisingly green - so do take advantage of the river walks and enjoy the all-round bucolic feel here.
+It also makes a great base for exploring quieter villages and countryside around Cambridgeshire.

 Gog Magog Hills